fboucquez/symbol-bootstrap/docs/modifyMultisig.md

   -u, --url=url                                        [default: http://localhost:3000] the network url

   --logger=logger                                      [default: Console] The loggers the command will use.
 Options are:
-                                                       Console,ConsoleLog,File,Silent.
-Use ',' to select multiple
+                                                       Console,File,Silent.
+Use ',' to select multiple loggers.
-                                                       loggers.

   --maxFee=maxFee                                      the max fee used when announcing (absolute).
 The node min
                                                        multiplier will be used if it is not provided.